 Events in Afghanistan and Iraq confirm Franklin’s insight.

-Once the U.S. military entered the Middle East, I knew certain immigration outcomes seemed inevitable.
+Once the U.S. military entered the Afghanistan and Iraq, I knew certain immigration outcomes seemed inevitable.

 While most news stories and blog commentaries focused on the political and economic aftermath, I told anyone who would listen not to overlook immigration consequences.

 In my view, it was unquestionable that another piecemeal addition to our hodgepodge quilt of immigration rules would be created.